MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netconfiguration/nf-netconfiguration-netconfigurationassignmultistring.md

 ---
 UID: NF:netconfiguration.NetConfigurationAssignMultiString
 title: NetConfigurationAssignMultiString function (netconfiguration.h)
-description: The NetConfigurationAssignMultiString method assigns a set of strings to a specified value name in the registry.
+description: The NetConfigurationAssignMultiString function assigns a set of strings to a specified value name in the registry.
 The strings are contained in a specified collection of framework string objects. tech.root: netvista ms.assetid: efff27e3-7d42-4c48-ad87-8ec2a5e1eb20 ms.date: 02/07/2018